Foreign tax credit

-Note that the above-mentioned CIT benefit will be exclusively applicable to taxpayers whose income, in the immediately preceding fiscal year to which the investment is executed, does not exceed approximately UYU 30 million.
+Note that the above-mentioned CIT benefit will be exclusively applicable to taxpayers whose income, in the immediately preceding fiscal year to which the investment is executed, does not exceed the amount of 10 million 'Indexed Units' (approximately USD 1,510,000).
 This limitation is not applicable to professional cargo transport companies.

 Movable fixed assets directly connected to the industrial cycle and equipment for data processing are exempt from NWT.

 All assets directly associated to the development of agricultural and/or farming activities will be exempt from NWT as long as the owners are individuals or companies with nominative shares also owned by individuals.
 As a consequence of the elimination of the Rural Real Estate Concentration Tax (ICIR), this NWT exemption has been modified.
 According to Law Nbr.
-19,088, this exemption will apply only in cases where the referred assets do not exceed 12 million ‘index units’ (approximately UYU 55,200,000).
+19,088, this exemption will apply only in cases where the referred assets do not exceed 12 million ‘Indexed Units’ (approximately USD 1,815,000).

-Uruguay has modified the IL, achieving a better framework for local and foreign investments carried out in the country.
-To obtain tax benefits, the IL requires that enterprises obtain a government statement in this regard.
+Uruguay has modified Investment Law 16,906, achieving a better framework for local and foreign investments carried out in the country.
+To obtain tax benefits, the Investment Law requires that enterprises obtain a government statement in this regard.
 The Bureau of Investor Assistance is in charge of monitoring the correct compliance of these projects.

 This kind of benefit is only for manufacturing, extractive, or farming/ranching activities, and includes: